MaxLeap/Docs/en/Android/Guide/CloudData.md

 Notices:

 1. Every `MLObject` class can only have one key with `MLGeoPoint` object.
-2. The point should not be below the range.
-The latitude shouldn't be -90.0 or 90.0, the longitude shouldn't be -180.0 or 180.0.
+2. Latitude of the `GeoPoint` should be within the `-90.0` to `90.0` range, the longitude should be `-180.0` to `180.0`.
 Or, it will return with error.

+## Data Security

+Every request arrived at MaxLeap cloud service is sent by client SDK, admin, cloud data or other clients and carries with a security token.
+MaxLeap backend can identify the authentication and authorization of each sender with the security token and filter out certain data not carrying the permission.
+Please check [Console Guide - Cloud Data](ML_DOCS_GUIDE_LINK_PLACEHOLDER_DOCHOME) for more details.